bryopsida/pi-monger/README.md

 - RPI4
 - Ubuntu Server 22.04 and 24.04
 - Ansible installed
-- Initial ansible-pull run as root
+- Initial ansible-pull run with sudo
 - Network connectivity to github to pull this repo, or network connectivity to a clone of this repo

 ## TODOs